Chitpavan Brahmins: British Era

 The Chitpavan community includes two major politicians in the Gandhian tradition: Gopal Krishna Gokhale, whom Mahatma Gandhi acknowledged as a preceptor, and Vinoba Bhave, one of his outstanding disciples.
 Gandhi describes Bhave as the "jewel of his disciples", and recognised Gokhale as his political guru.
 However, strong opposition to Gandhi came from the Chitpavan community.
 Vinayak Damodar Savarkar, the founder of the Hindu nationalist political ideology Hindutva, was a Chitpavan Brahmin and several other Chitpavans were among the first to embrace it because they thought it was a logical extension of the legacy of the Peshwas and caste-fellow Tilak.
 These Chitpavans felt out of place with the Indian social reform movement of Phule and the mass politics of Gandhi.
-Large numbers of the community looked to Savarkar, the Hindu Mahasabha and finally the RSS., drew their inspiration from fringe groups in this reactionary trend.
+Large numbers of the community looked to Savarkar, the Hindu Mahasabha and finally the RSS, drew their inspiration from fringe groups.